-- 5.1 Work is already being undertaken by the Council to support the drive to reduce single use plastics both in-house and in the community.
+- Work is already being undertaken by the Council to support the drive to reduce single use plastics both in-house and in the community.
 This work is being undertaken within existing officer time from staff in the Waste team, Policy and Partnerships and Procurement.
-There are also potential links to work being carried out by the Green Infrastructure team and Flooding. - 5.2 There is a budget of £3000 that has been set aside for plastic reduction work in 2018/19 from the Welsh Government Environment and Sustainable Development Grant which will support this work.

-- 5.3 There is the potential that procuring alternatives to plastics may have some cost implications.
+There are also potential links to work being carried out by the Green Infrastructure team and Flooding. - 5.2 There is a budget of £3000 that has been set aside for plastic reduction work in 2018/19 from the Welsh Government Environment and Sustainable Development Grant which will support this work. - 5.3 There is the potential that procuring alternatives to plastics may have some cost implications.
 The details of this and alternative options are not yet known, but would need to be given further consideration when more information is known. - 5.4 There are a huge amount of volunteer hours being given by communities to reduce plastic use.
 By working in partnership with these groups, we are able to be more effective and make MCC resources go further.
-As well as working in partnership with groups listed in 3.7, thought should also be given to partnership working with a wider network of partners such as the Environment Partnership Board and potentially the Public Service Board.
+Thought should also be given to partnership working with a wider network of partners such as the Environment Partnership Board and potentially the Public Service Board.